Your Questions and my Answers

 - Q. Can I visit your workshop to view and choose what I like?

 - A. We welcome that.
-For directions including a map and Images to our door, Click the link for 'Contact Me' and select 'Map Directions' .
+For directions that include a map and Images to our door, Click the link for 'Contact Me' and select 'Map Directions' .
 But PLEASE ring first to avoid me having popped out when you arrive.
 We are available weekends as well as weekdays to meet you at our workshop.

 - Q. Can I send one to a different address than my own?